maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 ## Testing your questions when you upgrade

+We have a whole section of the documentation dedicated to [maintaining questions](../Maintaining/index.md) for the longer term.

+Please check the [release notes](../Developer/Development_history.md) carefully.

 Whenever you upgrade to a new version of the STACK plugin, it is a really good idea to run all of the [question tests](../Authoring/Testing.md) to be sure that the behaviour of STACK has not changed in a way that breaks any of your questions.
 To do this, go to